grycap/im/doc/source/dashboard.rst

    Fig 10.
 TOSCA outputs.

+* Delete: Delete this infrastructure and all the asociated resources.
+It also has the option to "Force" de deletion.
+  In this case the infrastructure will be removed from the IM service even if some cloud resources cannot be deleted.
+  Only use this option if you know what you are doing.

+* Delete & Recreate: Delete this infrastructure as the previous option, but once it is deleted it will redirect to the infrastructure creation form, with all the input fields filled with the same set of values used to create the deleted infrastructure.

 * Reconfigure: Starts the reconfiguration of the infrastructure.

 **VM Info page**:

 The VM Info page will show all the information about the selected VM and will enable to manage the lifecycle of it.
-On the top right corner the "Manage VM" dropdown menu will enable: Stop, Start, Reboot and Terminate the VM.
+On the top right corner the "Manage VM" dropdown menu will enable: Stop/Start, Reboot, Resize, Reconfigure and Terminate the VM.
 Furthermore the user can check the error/contextualization log of this particular VM.

 The VM infomation is splitted in two dofferent tables, the first one with the main information: State, IPs, HW features and the SSH credentials needed to access it.
 Second table will show other additional fields.